 same template you will insure that you have included all of the information

-another teacher will need to decide if he or she should join your project
+another teacher will need to decide if they should join your project or

 Remember, you will be sending this message out to teachers in very different

 places around the world, all of whom work in different types of schools